configu/configu/CONTRIBUTING.md

 #### [./examples](./examples)

-The [./examples](./examples) directory demonstrate various concepts and best practices with some real-world use-cases of Configu.
+The [./examples](./examples) directory demonstrates various concepts and best practices with some real-world use cases of Configu.

 #### [`documentation`]((https://github.com/configu/docs))